AEYCEN/QuickArmorSwap/README.md

 When launching QuickArmorSwap for the first time, you need to define some set up values:
 <!---1. **Your Ark version**: Enter either `ase` for Ark: Survival Evolved or `asa` for Ark: Survival Ascended--->
 <!---2. **Your path to the Ark game installation folder**: Enter the full path to the `ARKSurvivalEvolved` or `Ark Survival Ascended` folder, like e.g.: `C:\Programs\Steam\steamapps\common\ARKSurvivalEvolved`.
 To get the path of this folder easily, find it in the file explorer, right-click it and select `Copy as path`.
 Then paste it in the console, *<ins>remove the quotation marks</ins>* and hit enter.--->
-- **Your preferred hotkey for the macro**: Enther the hotkey you would like to define to activate the macro with.
+- **Your preferred hotkey to execute the macro**: Enter the hotkey you would like to define to execute the macro with.
 You can define both individual keys on the keyboard and key combinations.
 In the latter case, a `+` must be added to separate the keys for input.
+- **Your preferred hotkey to deactivate the macro**: Enter the hotkey you would like to define to deactivate the macro with.
+It works the same as in the previous prompt.

 > Examples:
 >